Coding-Fest-2024/frontend/README.md

 README V1.03 Apr 12th 2024
 USYD tabs v2 dev - check: https://github.com/cheese-zj/tabs-v2-stream
 V2 running at: https://tabs-usyd.vercel.app/
-### Why we need need a new CUSP anyway?
+### Why we even need a new CUSP anyway?
 The current course selection system, CUSP, is complex and unintuitive, often requiring information from various sources for course selection.
 This manual process is especially challenging for freshmen, gap year students, students attending exchange programs or combined degrees, or those who have failed courses.
 ### The Solution:
 We're introducing a new course selection web app for the University of Sydney, designed to be efficient, dynamic, and user-friendly.
-Initially, it will support the Bachelor of Advanced Computing Degree units, using Vue.js 3.0 with Nuxt and JavaScript/TypeScript for processing, ensuring a maintainable foundation.
+Initially, it supporting the Bachelor of Advanced Computing Degree units, using Vue.js 3.0 with Nuxt and JavaScript/TypeScript for processing front-end interaction.
 ### Future about this project, what are we looking for:
-Our roadmap includes expanding to include comprehensive course information and integrating a complete database, committing to continuous development and maintenance for in-depth educational planning.
+Roadmap includes expanding to include comprehensive course information and integrating a complete database.
+Also login for records, bookmark, sharing your course plan …!
+Continuous development and maintenance for this course planning tool is guaranteed as long as uni coursework is not trying to killing me.

 ---
 # Project access and setups: